What is Program Management?

 For the City of Irving, Halff provides a variety of services including staff augmentation to assist the City with the SH 183 design-build project.
 Halff has acted as the City’s liaison with TxDOT’s project developer for issues related to lighting, drainage, intersection and roadway design and utility relocations.
 Halff also has managed the utility easement acquisition process for 80 parcels.
 Schedule and budget tracking are critical components on this large and fast-paced project.

 Halff is fully invested in sharing valuable information that can help our clients solve immediate issues and plan for the future through innovation and smarter solutions.
 Halff has a multi-disciplined team of professionals who work together to help clients achieve long-lasting results and the greatest value for our clients’ investments.
-If Halff can assist your team, please call Greg Kuhn, PE, Vice President, at (214) 346-6252.
+If Halff can assist your team, please call Executive Vice President Jessica Baker, PE, CFM, PMP, at (214) 217-6692.